Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 The fingers of his gloves stained red, Robin carefully extracted the device.
-He set the empty bird on the ground–Joker had removed the bird's innards to make room for the detonator–it was just skin and feathers now.
+He set the empty bird on the ground–Joker had removed its innards to make room for the detonator–it was just skin and feathers now.
 Hollow.

 "Got it," said Robin.